The churn radar for B2B SaaS·Book a call·Setup in 10 minutes·Trusted by CS teams·SOC 2 · GDPR · AES-256·

 Customers not appearing in Customer Insights?

-• Ensure you've called FirstDistro.group() with account ID
+• Ensure you've called FirstDistro.setup() with account context

 • Verify events include account_id (check browser console)